 Modern slavery and human trafficking are serious and often hidden crimes which can be devastating for the victims.
-UKRI is committed to preventing slavery and human trafficking in all its activities within UKRI and its supply chain.
+UK Research and Innovation (UKRI) is committed to preventing slavery and human trafficking in all its activities within UKRI and its supply chain.

 In accordance with the Modern Slavery Act 2015, every year we publish a modern slavery and human trafficking statement, which outlines our activities to align with the act and prevent slavery and trafficking within the organisation.